eibenp/homebridge-gree-airconditioner/README.md

 It is not recommended to use Home App and the Official GREE+ or Ewpe Smart mobile apps side by side.
 In some cases the mobile apps can set the Air Conditioner device into a restricted state where Homebridge can't bind the plugin to the device because the device does not respond on device query requests which are required to initalize the plugin.
 It is highly recommended to use the mobile app only for the initial setup of the air conditioner, and later it is fine to use only the Home App and the physical remote control for everyday tasks.
 (Usually when the AC device is not responding to the Homebridge plugin but is communicating fine with the mobile app, then power cycling the AC device resolves the problem.)

 By default this plugin tries to auto detect the network protocol encryption version.
 If not the right version is selected there can get errors and the AC device will not correctly work.
 It is possible to force a network protocol encryption version in configuration file.
 If auto detection does not work then it is recommended to try all possible values to check if the device is compatible or not.

-**Bridged AC units are NOT SUPPORTED!** If you have a bridge (e.g. GCloud) and some non WiFi capable AC units behind the bridge then they won't work.
-This topology is not supported.

 ## Known limitations